‘It was just elation’: Tribes in Washington celebrate name change in other Washington

 “But we’ve seen, as well as the National Congress of American Indians, various studies that show this racial slur has negative impacts on our developing children and our self-esteem, even adults who are still overcoming years of historical trauma.
 Decades of historical trauma.
 Generations of historical trauma.
 These are things, for us, that are part of the healing process.
 We can begin to close this chapter and continue working on our healing.”

-Pavel believes some Native-Americans are trying to “own” the term Redskins, “like many African-American comedians own the N-word. … I understand owning the power of that word.
+Pavel believes some Native Americans are trying to “own” the term Redskins, “like many African American comedians own the N-word. … I understand owning the power of that word.
 If you own that power, that takes away the hate and the historical trauma of that word.

 “I’m just not anybody’s mascot.
-If they want to be mascoted, that’s fine, but I’m not anybody’s mascot.
+If they want to be mascotted, that’s fine, but I’m not anybody’s mascot.
 I’m not going to judge an elder who has lived his own trauma and his own walk of life to survive.
 I’m never going to judge what they felt they needed to cling to, to have larger society recognize them as a human being.
 But I think we’ve moved beyond that.”

 She added bluntly, “What Redskins really means, it symbolizes a time of hate.
 It represents a time when our people were bounty and could be killed as if they were worthless animals.
 That’s what the word means.”